How to organize an in-person, online or hybrid hackathon -- A revised planning kit: The 12 key decisions

-While \textbf{open selection} of participants is often preferred because that it allows every registrant to take part in the event, some hackathons organizers decide to \textbf{carefully select participants} \cite{hackweektoolkit:targetaudience}.
+\forceindent While \textbf{open selection} of participants is often preferred because it allows every registrant to take part in the event, some hackathon organizers decide to \textbf{carefully select participants}~\cite{hackweektoolkit:targetaudience}.
 Reasons for selection might be constraints such as the maximum capacity of a venue, funding, etc. as well as to broaden participation from various communities.
 As described earlier, the choice of the strategy is very much dependent on the event.
 For example, if the goal of the event is to broaden participation in a specific software development community and most registrants are predominantly from a single institution or background, the organizers might want to consider deploying other strategies to broaden their reach.
-For hackathons with a learning goal, the organizers should a mix of more and less experienced participants.
-Likewise, hackathons that aim to foster entrepreneurship or the development of sustainable artifacts might want to attract participants from diverse backgrounds and expertise \cite{nolte2020what}.
+For hackathons focused on learning or innovation, the organizers might consider a mix of more and less experienced participants.
+Likewise, hackathons that aim to foster entrepreneurship or the development of sustainable artifacts might want to attract participants from diverse backgrounds and expertise~\cite{nolte2020what}.
 One approach that seems promising is organizing a mini-hackathon with participants from the community that they wish to attract prior to the main event.
-This approach has been successfully deployed by the She Innovates \cite{sheinnovates} hackathon.
-This is an all-women hackathon which aims to get women participants familiarized with the hacking process before they move on to events with more diverse participants.
+This approach has been successfully deployed by the She Innovates~\cite{sheinnovates} hackathon.
+This is an all-women hackathon that aims to get women participants familiarized with the hacking process before they move on to events with more diverse participants.

-Moreover, \textbf{participant recruitment and selection should start as early as possible}, at best right after the event theme and goals are formulated.
-This gives organizers more time to adjust their recruitment strategy when needed, increasing the chance to attract a sufficient number of participants that fit their desired profile.
+\forceindent Moreover, \textbf{participant recruitment and selection should start as early as possible}, at best right after the event theme and goals are formulated.
+This gives organizers more time to adjust their recruitment strategy when needed, increasing the chance of attracting a sufficient number of participants that fit their desired profile.
 For large events, using an online tool can be helpful for the selection process.
-Entrofy \cite{entrofy} is an example for such a tool that allows organizers to extract a subset of registered participants based on certain attributes e.g. gender, career stage, etc., and given value (i.e. the percentage of distribution for each attribute).
+Entrofy~\cite{entrofy} is an example of such a tool that allows organizers to extract a subset of registered participants based on certain attributes, e.g., gender, career stage, etc., and given value (i.e., the percentage of distribution for each attribute).